ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week5/index.md

 ![diamondback](./diamondback.jpeg)

-# Week 5: Diamondback, Due Wednesday, Oct 27 (Closed Collaboration)
+# Week 5: Diamondback, Due Wednesday, Oct 27

 In this assignment you'll implement a compiler for a language called Diamondback, which has top-level function definitions.